 Net assets without donor restrictions are those currently available at the discretion of the Board of Directors for use in the Foundation's operations and those resources invested in property and equipment.
-In 2020, the Board of Directors had designated, from net assets without donor restrictions, funds used in support of the Charis Fellowship's chaplaincy ministry, for the purpose of contributing scholarships to chaplain candidates, according to the policy governing the application process.
+In 2023, the Board of Directors had designated, from net assets without donor restrictions, funds to be used in support of church planting and leadership development in the amount of \$35,470.
 There was no designation in 2022 or 2021.